tsduck/tsduck/doc/notes/reactor.md

 ### Socket layer, including TLS

 UDP and TCP sockets are implemented in separate classes.
-Internally, they use distinct code paths for non-blocking and asynchronous I/O. TCP client and server are implemented.
+Internally, they use distinct code paths for immediate and asynchronous I/O. TCP client and server are implemented.
 TLS subclasses encapsulate TLS 1.2 and 1.3.

 ### Files and pipes